 35.32 EFFECT OF UNBUILT UNITS ON NEUTRAL MAJOR POWERS: The BRP value of unbuilt ground and air units, including combat losses and force pool additions from mobilization and production, is deducted from the number of unspent BRPs when determining BRP growth for neutral major powers (EXCEPTION: Japanese units eliminated by China in Allied winter turns).
-Japan is considered a neutral major power until it is at war with Russia, Britain or the U.S. Russia and Britain are considered neutral major powers if not at war with Germany or Japan following a surrender.
+Japan is considered a neutral major power until it is at war with Russia, Britain or the U.S. Britain is considered to be a neutral major power if not at war with Germany following a surrender.

 35.33 BRP base growth is restricted as follows:

 A. GERMANY: For each BRP by which the new German base would exceed its original value (150 BRPs), Germany must receive two BRPs from conquests and minor countries (35.51A-G).
 Excess growth is disregarded.

 B. CHINA: China, which has a growth rate of zero, never increases its BRP base unless it achieved at least nine steps of Storm Over Asia China Lobby research (35.31E).
 China may improve its economic position only by recapturing Chinese objectives from Japan.

 35.34 GENERATING RPs BY GROWTH:.
 In each YSS, one additional RP is received for every 25 BRPs of growth (41.23).
 BRPs from mobilizations and increases in the BRP value of Russian ICs are not counted (36.21).